Piano Technician Franz Mohr

 for being a support to all of these fine musicians for so many years.

-even an important place — and just before the
+an important place — and just before the concert, before

-place in the world,” and I said, “Oh, thank you, Lord, I’m just
+the world,” and I said, “Oh, thank you, Lord, I’m just the piano tuner!

-many of the greatest pianists of our time, one man was critically important: Franz
+of the greatest pianists of our time, one man was critically important: Franz

 and artists' service throughout the world and was the technical advisor

-York City in 1962 as assistant to William Hupfer, then
+York City in 1962 as assistant to William Hupfer, then chief concert technician,

-music at the Musikhochschule in Cologne and the Academy of Music in
+Musikhochschule in Cologne and the Academy of Music in Detmold, Germany.

-Sons in 1992.
+1992.
 Presently he is an active advisor and consultant to Steinway &

 Sons.
 He is also a well-known book author ("My Life with the Great Pianists"

 and "Backstage with Great Pianists" - German) and a brilliant speaker.

 © 1992 Bruce Duffie